npinsker/nova/README.md

 ## DialogBox

 A powerful, highly customizable dialog box for use in just about any game.
-Supports dynamic resizing, text effects, portraits, and more.
+Supports dynamic resizing, text effects, portraits, arbitrary callbacks, and more.

 ## FlxLocalSprite